 Western Engine Restoration Team now forming

-Click here for Western Engine Restoration Team information
+Click here for Western Engine Restoration Team information and scheduled meetings

 This park preserves some of the rapidly vanishing cultural landscape of the citrus industry and tells the story of this industry's role in the history and development of California.
 The park recaptures the time when "Citrus was King" in California, recognizing the importance of the citrus industry in southern California.

 In 1873, the U.S. Department of Agriculture forever changed the history of Southern California when it sent two small navel orange trees to Riverside resident Eliza Tibbets.
 Those trees, growing in near perfect soil and weather conditions, produced an especially sweet and flavorful fruit.
 Word of this far superior orange quickly spread, and a great agricultural industry was born.

 In the early 1900s, an effort to promote citrus ranching in the state brought hundreds of would-be citrus barons to California for the "second Gold Rush."
 The lush groves of oranges, lemons and grapefruit gave California another legacy - its lingering image as the Golden State - the land of sunshine and opportunity.

 The design of the park is reminiscent of a 1900s city park, complete with an activity center, interpretive structure, amphitheater, picnic area, and demonstration groves.
 The land contained within the park still continues to produce high-quality fruits.

 Location - Directions

 The park is located in Riverside, at 9400 Dufferin Avenue (at the corner of Van Buren).